streamer-framework/streamer/README.md

 ### 0) Download STREAMER
 Download STREAMER source + environment setup from https://github.com/streamer-framework/streamer

-or

-Simply clone the repository:
+### Simply clone the repository:
 ```bash
 git clone https://github.com/streamer-framework/streamer.git
 ```
+You can already run the example use case we provide by

 ### 1) Getting ready for Deployment use